-Goals Promotin g Quality of Life Protecting Investments Supporting Economic Development Objectives and vehiclesHousing choice and seniorsRecreation operand visitors ees for young professionals eportunities for youth, adults, Compatible uses to reduce conflict Beautiful community Resilient waterfront that serves as an asset Community empowerment to encourage ownership, pride, and involvement Destination to attract visitors Employment and entertainment opportunities Exciting waterfront amenities that generate activity and income Active and unique downtown Recommendations Water Ground Storage Tank Construction Page 94 Enlist the services of a consulting firm to develop a cost estimate and design for the new ground storage tank.
+Goals Promotin g Quality of Life Protecting Investments Supporting Economic Development Objectives and vehiclesHousing choice and seniorsRecreation op and visitors ighborhoods for pedestrians ees for young professionals portunities for youth, adults, astructure to support future Compatible uses to reduce conflict Beautiful community Resilient waterfront that serves as an asset Community empowerment to encourage ownership, pride, and involvement Destination to attract visitors Employment and entertainment opportunities Exciting waterfront amenities that generate activity and income Active and unique downtown Recommendations Water Ground Storage Tank Construction Page 94 Enlist the services of a consulting firm to develop a cost estimate and design for the new ground storage tank.
 Allocate budget in future CIPs to construct a new ground storage tank.
-Wastewater Treatment Plant UV System Upgrade Page 94 Allocate budget in the CIP to dget in the CIP to replace the existing UV disinfection system at the Wastewater Treatment Plant.
-Water and Wastewater Pipeline Completion Page 94 Continue to fund, prioritize, a and conduct replacement/rehab of current cast iron or asbestos cement water lines.
-Continue to fund, prioritize, a and conduct replacement/rehab of wastewater lines to reduce I/I. Lift Station Rehab Page 94 Allocate budget in future CIPs to rehab/replace lift stations, as prioritized by the condition assessment. condition assessment.
-Water and Wastewater Master Plan Page 94 firm to develop a Water and develop a Water and Wastewater Master Plan.
-En Wastewater Master Plan.
+Wastewater Treatment Plant UV System Upgrade Page 94 Allocate budget in the CIP to replace the existing UV disinfection system at the Wastewater Treatment Plant.
+Wastewater Treatment Plant.
+Water and Wastewater Pipeline Completion Page 94 Continue to fund, prioritize, a nd conduct replacement/rehab of current cast iron o or asbestos cement water lines.
+Continue to fund, prioritize, a nd conduct replacement/rehab of wastewater lines to reduce I/I. Lift Station Rehab Page 94 Allocate budget in future CIPs to rehab/replace lift stations, as prioritized by the condition assessment. condition assessment.
+Water and Wastewater Master Plan Page 94 develop a Water and Wastewater Master Plan.
+Enl Wastewater Master Plan.
 Allocate budget in the CIF and Wastewater Master Plan.
+The state of the s